Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 Two custom funtion to generate bath for training and validation with the aim of avoiding overload of RAM memory where defined.
 The first one called *batch_generator2()*, used for debugging purposes, and, the seccond one called **batch_generator()**, used to produce **batch training** and **batch validation** data with a chosen batch of 64 images.

 ##### Model Architecture
-As it was previously mentioned the final model architecture chosen is based on the [nvidia end-to-end learning model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) with different number of output neurons, with addition of dropout layers all way along the network and with L2 regularization in the
+As it was previously mentioned the final model architecture chosen is based on the [nvidia end-to-end learning model](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) with different number of output neurons, with addition of dropout layers all way along the network and with L2 regularization in the fully conected layers at the top.
+Also, I used "ELU" as nonlinear